 The Academic Center is an inclusive support center where all Gunn students can receive tutoring, do homework, study for a test, and work collaboratively on projects.
-In the AC, students requesting support in their academics, can receive free tutoring from peer student tutors and qualified adult community volunteers.
+In the AC, students requesting support in their academics, can receive free tutoring from peer student tutors.

 Step 1: Apply to Get or Become a Tutor

 You will complete a “Get a Student Tutor” application, including your:

 - Contact information